eldoy/fun/README.md

 hello({ nisse: 'hello' })
 ```

-The function `hello` will crash if the passed arguments are of the wrong type.
+The function `hello` will crash if the passed arguments are of the wrong type, or if they aren't defined.

 Now could we add editor support for this to check the type before we save the file?